Wa1t5/kotoba/README.md

 <h1 style="text-align:center"> 言葉 </h1>

-言葉(kotoba) Is a simple and hacky kanji extractor that I wrote in the necessity of an app that could get kanji from songs or text and get the individual meanings instead of focusing on phrases.
+言葉(kotoba) Is a simple and hacky kanji extractor that I wrote in the necessity of an app that could extract kanji from songs or texts, and get the individual meanings instead of focusing on the phrases.
-This is by no means a final or polished solutions, contributions are accepted, but keep in mind that this app is just a prototype
+This is by no means a final or polished product, contributions are accepted, but keep in mind that this app is just a prototype

 <h2 style="text-align:center"> How It Works </h2>